 (6) The Minister may refuse to grant a licence to a person if not satisfied that the person has the resources, including the financial resources, to carry out the activities to which the licence relates.

-[Regulation 35 amended in Gazette 23 Jun 2009 p.
+[Regulation 35 amended by Gazette 23 Jun 2009 p.
 2495-7 and 2497-8.]

 36. When Minister must refuse licence; Minister may undertake to grant licence in some cases